Market update - July 2021

-The mixed returns from the local and global markets is the reason we diversify – the underlying assets we invest in don’t always go up (or down) at the same time.
+The mixed and uneven returns from the local and global sharemarkets, and the interest rate developments that are impacting income assets is the reason we diversify – the underlying assets we invest in don't always go up (or down) at the same time.
+When we look across all the KiwiSaver funds, we are pleased with the strong gains made since the end of Q1 2020 and pleased for all the investors who have stuck with their savings plans.

 If you'd like to know more about the largest bond and company holdings for each of the ASB KiwiSaver Scheme funds, the best place to start is the quarterly fund updates found here.